JDBDT/jdbdt/src/site/markdown/Tutorial.md

 ### Maven project overview <a name="TheCode.MavenProject"></a>

-The code is organized as a Maven project that comprises the following artifacts:
+The Maven project for the tutorial comprises the following artifacts:

 - An SQL table creation script for a table called `USERS` (`src/main/resources/tableCreation.sql`).